DEFINING YOUR IDEAL REBOOT CLIENT part 1

 - The benefits of picking a very specific client market.

-- Tips for narrowing down your client market.
+- Tips for narrowing down your ideal client.

 - How to establish the messaging for your marketing.

-- The importance of defining your target market’s single most important problem.
+- The importance of defining your ideal client's single most important problem.

 What you will do: